 Here are some ways you can cut back on salt:

-Cut back on ready-made condiments.
+If using ready-made condiments, choose very carefully.
 Soy sauce, bottled salad dressings, dips, ketchup, salsas, mustard, pickles, olives and relish are often sky-high in sodium.
 Look for “low-sodium” varieties.
 It’s easy to make your own salad dressing!
 Instead of salt, use fresh or dried herbs, spices, citrus zest, and 100% fruit juices to add excitement to your recipes.

-Prepare your food at home as much as possible.
+Cook at home more - use herbs, spices, citrus juices, and vinegars instead of salt to add flavor to foods.
 Take-out, fast food and restaurant fare is loaded with salt and there’s nothing you can do about it, other than throwing away the soy sauce packets that come with packaged sushi and take-out Chinese food.
 (FYI, one tablespoon of soy sauce has 1,000 milligrams of sodium.)

 Article copyright © 2011 American Heart Association.
 This article is brought to you by the American Heart Association’s Simple Cooking with Heart Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.